-A candidate for admission without examination will obtain from the college a form, which he will have properly filled out by the principal of the high school which he attended, and which must be sent directly to the Registrar of the College.
+A candidate for admission will obtain from the College a form, which he will have properly filled out by the principal of the high school which he attended, and which must be sent directly to the Registrar of the College.
 This form must show the units which the candidate offers for admission, and the recommendation of the principal of the high school.

-FRESHMAN WEEK
+FRESHMAN PERIOD

-Freshmen are required to register the week before the upper classmen and to attend upon the features of Freshman Week.
+Freshmen are required to register in advance of the upper classmen and to attend the features of Freshman Period.

-The Administration and the Faculty, with the Student Councils and the Cabinets of the Y. M. C. A. and Y. W. C. A., devote the week to the introduction of the Freshmen into college life and college work.
+The Administration and the Faculty, with the Student Councils and the Cabinets of the Y. M. C. A. and Y. W. C. A., devote the period to the introduction of the Freshmen to college life and college work.

-The program for the week includes placement tests, physical and medical examinations, lectures, and social features.
+The program for the period includes placement tests, physical and medical examinations, lectures, and social features.